yvon/llm-proxy/README.md

 ### Cache Control (Anthropic Models)

 If any message contains the `|cache|` command, the proxy will add cache control to the last user message for Anthropic models.
-This enables [prompt caching functionality](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) to improve performance and reduce costs for repeated prompts.
+This enables [prompt caching functionality](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) to reduce costs for repeated prompts.

 **Example:**